How can I make my home more energy-efficient?

 Managing your home’s energy efficiency

-Knowledge is power.
-Find out how much energy your home uses now and how you can lower your consumption by making smart consumer decisions and developing good habits.
+Find out how much energy your home uses now and how you can lower your energy consumption by making smart consumer decisions and developing good habits.

-Devices that have this logo use no more than one watt in standby mode.
-Ask your cable, satellite or internet provider about ENERGY STAR® certified set-top boxes that can lower your energy consumption without affecting your service.
+Ask your cable, satellite or Internet provider about ENERGY STAR certified set-top boxes that can lower your energy consumption up to 25% without affecting your service.

-Choose a model with a timer that can cut power to devices overnight.
-Or choose a power bar with a master socket for your TV and sub-sockets for DVD players, game consoles, etc. When you turn off the TV, the other devices power down as well.
+Choose a power bar that has a timer that can disconnect power to devices overnight.
+Or choose a power bar that has a master socket for your TV and subsockets for peripheral equipment (DVD players, game consoles, etc.).
+When you turn off the TV, the other devices power down as well.

 Give your devices a holiday